mkmark/x4-notes/README.md

 To avoid troublesome planning, I put all my modules (except docking modules) at position 0,0,0 via xml editing.
 This yields a very clean plan (both in game and in xml), and almost all modules are hidden in the HQ asteroid.
 I can not measure the exact performance issue caused by z-fighting, but 400 modules there seems not a problem for GTX2080.

-The plan is available at `constructionplan/7.xml`.
+The plan is available at `constructionplan`.

 The docking piers are put in such a way to allow as many to function as possible.
 (6 faces of the cube considered)